- Department for Transport

-Final statistics on the number of sea passengers which include all vehicle drivers, their passengers and foot passengers on ferries.
-This updates the provisional data published in February.
+Statistics on the number of sea passengers which include all vehicle drivers, their passengers and foot passengers on ferries.
+This updates the provisional data published in February 2017.

-- international sea passenger numbers remained broadly stable, decreasing by 1% from 23.2 to 23.0 million
+- international sea passenger numbers decreased by 4% from 23.0 to 22.0 million

-- cruise passengers increased by 7% to 1.9 million, after fluctuating growth in recent years
+- cruise passengers increased by 5% to 2.0 million

 Maritime and shipping statistics